meikangtly/mkr/README.md

-# Automation to setup the demo website on GCP #
+# Automation job to setup the demo website on GCP #